Troubleshoot and Fix Dieffenbachia Yellow Leaves

 Unlike plants in your garden, a houseplant does not get the same amount of sun during the day, even if exposed to bright indirect light.
-Exposure to too much sun can cause a plant leaf to turn yellow and droop.
+Exposure to too much direct sunlight can cause a plant leaf to turn yellow and droop.
 Before you know it, all the leaves will turn yellow.

 Yellow patches on the leaves can also be a result of an infection.
 An infection will not only make the leaves yellow, but it will also discolor the flowers and deform the stem.
 If the infection has spread throughout the plant, it is best to move the plant container away from other plants or change the pot entirely.
-Make sure to cut the leaves that have turned yellow and sterilize the tools before using them on other plants.
+Make sure to cut the leaves that turn yellow and sterilize the tools before using them on other plants.

 This one may be a little hard to crack since you might not even realize this is happening.
 Your dumb cane plant may be changing color because it is not getting enough nutrients, especially nitrogen.
 Make sure to fertilize your plants with a diluted houseplant fertilizer regularly to prevent the leaves from yellowing.

-Does overwatering affect dieffenbachia?
+Q: Does overwatering affect dieffenbachia?

-If you water the plant too much, your plant can suffer.
+A: If you water the plant too much, your plant can suffer.
 It may become hard for the roots to absorb all of the water, which can lead to the death of your plant via root rot.

-Can brown or yellow-ish leaves turn green again?
+Q: Can brown or yellow-ish leaves turn green again?

-Once your dieffenbachia plant is dry and the leaves change color, they will not turn to their original color again.
+A: Once your dieffenbachia plant is dry and the leaves change color, they will not turn to their original color again.
 Simply cut them off so they don’t affect others.